benhj/knoxcrypt/README.md

 TeaSafe: An experimental fuse-based filesystem
 ----------------------------------------------

-TeaSafe was designed from the ground-up as a means to learn about filesystem implementation.
-Built to be somewhat 'secure', it also places an emphasis on encryption.
+TeaSafe is designed from the ground-up as a means to learn about filesystem implementation and with encryption in mind.
 The filesystem is block-based, existing as a single 'disk image' that can be mounted to a user-specified mount-point.
 Rather than encrypting each file entry individually, the whole image is transformed using a variant of the XTEA algorithm.